megahomyak/little_server/README.rst

 3. Fill the base directory

    | Every endpoint is a directory with a ``page.py`` file inside.
-   | Functions from this file named after the HTTP method names will serve as handlers.
+   | Functions from this file named after HTTP methods will serve as handlers.
-   | Every handler must take the request and the relative current directory path as arguments.
+   | Every handler must accept the request parameter.
-   | The current directory path is needed to perform relative file operations.
+   | The file's directory is accessible in the `__file__` variable.

    **Hint:**